eibenp/homebridge-gree-airconditioner/README.md

 ![AC device](./greedevice.jpg)![AC device info](./greedevinfo.jpg)![MAC Address](./greemac.jpg)

+This plugin requires the same MAC address as visible in GREE+ mobile app for AC device identification.
+GCloud subdevices have a special MAC format: ..............@............
+The plugin uses this special format also in configuration.

 ### MAC address alternative detection method

 If you are not familiar with the GREE+ mobile app there is an alternative method to detect the MAC address of your devices: